Jemalle Cornelius

-Jemalle Cornelius (born August 10, 1984) is a former American college and professional football player who was a wide receiver.
-Cornelius played college football for the University of Florida, and was signed by the Buffalo Bills as an undrafted free agent in 2007.
+Jemalle Cornelius (born August 10, 1984) is an American former college football who was a wide receiver for the Florida Gators.
+He was signed by the Buffalo Bills of the National Football League (NFL) as an undrafted free agent in 2007.
 He is currently a high school football coach.

-Early years
+Early life

 Cornelius was born in Fort Meade, Florida.
 He attended Fort Meade High School, and he played for the Fort Meade Miners high school football team.

 College career

 Cornelius accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a wide receiver and special teams standout for the Florida Gators football from 2002 to 2006 under head coaches Ron Zook and Urban Meyer.
 As a senior in 2006, Cornelius became a starting wide receiver and team captain for the Gators' BCS National Championship team.

 Professional career

 Cornelius signed a future contract with the Arizona Cardinals on December 31.
 2007.